-Yes, it's safe to get a flu (influenza) shot during pregnancy.
-In fact, the Centers for Disease Control and Prevention recommends a flu shot for anyone who's pregnant during flu season — typically early October through late March.
+Yes, it's safe to get a flu shot during pregnancy.
+In fact, the Centers for Disease Control and Prevention and the American College of Obstetrics and Gynecology recommend that all women who are pregnant during flu season get a flu shot, regardless of their trimester.

 A flu shot during pregnancy can help:

 - Prevent the flu and maternal complications.
 Pregnancy affects your immune system, which makes it slightly easier for you to get sick.
 Pregnant women who become ill from an infection might have a harder time recovering and might have more complications.
 Getting the flu during pregnancy also increases your risk of developing pneumonia, other respiratory illnesses and becoming hospitalized.
 A flu shot will decrease your risk of getting the flu during your pregnancy.

 - Prevent potential pregnancy problems due to the flu.
 Flu during pregnancy seems to increase the risk of miscarriage, premature birth and low birth weight.